 Where are complaints reported?

-Complaints are reported each month to the Senior Leadership Team and quarterly to the Overview and Scrutiny Committee and we will publish details about what has changed as a result of any complaints.
+Complaints are reported each month to the Senior Leadership Team and quarterly to the Audit and Scrutiny Committee and we will publish details about what has changed as a result of any complaints.

 How we manage unreasonable complaint behaviour